iVantage/angular-ivh-multi-select/README.md

 We're using selection-model internally to manage selections.
 As a convenience we provide a filter, `ivhMultiSelectCollect`, to help convert these to arrays of IDs if that is more in keeping with your use case.
-Note that this behavior is only supported when using the `mutli-additive` selection mode (the default).
+Note that this behavior is only supported when using the `multi-additive` selection mode (the default).

 ```
 <!--